AndrewScheidecker/BrickGame/README.md

 # Overview

-This is a simple game (little modified from the first-person template that comes with UE4), meant to demonstrate the BrickGridComponent plugin.
+This is a simple game (little modified from the first-person template that comes with UE4), meant to demonstrate the BrickGrid plugin (https://github.com/AndrewScheidecker/BrickGame/tree/master/Plugins/BrickGrid/Source/BrickGrid).

-BrickGridComponent is a PrimitiveComponent class that reproduces Minecraft-style voxel rendering.
+BrickGrid adds a PrimitiveComponent class that reproduces Minecraft-style voxel rendering.
 The grid's "bricks" are cubes that may contain some material.

 Rendering works, and collision works (in a flaky way), but both are not set up for real-time updates to subsets of the bricks.
 The current code will recreate the rendering resources for the entire grid if only a single voxel changes, so it isn't quite capable of allowing players to modify it during gameplay.

+All of the procedural terrain generation happens in BluePrint, but it uses a simplex noise function implemented in C++ (https://github.com/AndrewScheidecker/BrickGame/tree/master/Plugins/SimplexNoise).

+The BrickGrid, SuperLoop, and SimplexNoise plugins don't have any dependencies apart from built-in UE4 modules, so it should be easy to drop them into your own game individually or as a group.

 # License